Visa name

 $45,600

-That income threshold exists to ensure you can actually live in Portugal without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in Portugal is approximately 2,800 EUR — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in Portugal without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in Portugal is roughly 2,800 EUR.
+The visa threshold is pitched above that on purpose.

 Tax implications

-Portugal replaced the old Non-Habitual Resident (NHR) regime at the end of 2023 with NHR 2.0 (IFICI — Tax Incentive for Scientific Research and Innovation).
-The new regime offers a 20% flat tax rate on qualifying Portuguese-source income for 10 years, but eligibility is now restricted to specific scientific, academic, and innovation-related professions.
-Most general remote workers no longer qualify for a preferential rate and will pay standard progressive IRS rates of 14.5-48%.
+Portugal swapped out the old Non-Habitual Resident regime at the end of 2023 for NHR 2.0 (IFICI — Tax Incentive for Scientific Research and Innovation).
+The replacement offers a 20% flat rate on qualifying Portuguese-source income for 10 years, but eligibility now lands on a much narrower list of scientific, academic, and innovation-related professions.
+Most general remote workers no longer qualify for a preferential rate and will pay the standard progressive IRS of 14.5-48%.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Portugal and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Portugal and your home country before you decide.

 Application process